USNavalResearchLaboratory/AMCAFE/readme.txt

 CXXOPTFLAGS='-O3 -march=native -mtune=native' FOPTFLAGS='-O3 -march=native -mtune=native'
  --download-mpich --download-metis

-That being said, on HPC it probably is better to use an intel compiler rather than GNU and to use any MPI library that is compiled already on the system by system administrators.
-That is likely to be more optimized.
+On DoD HPC system: better to use intel compiler than gcc and use as many existing modules as possible as they are optimized for system